 I wanted to share my success story instead of typing bits of it over and over in multiple threads

 I've been hosting regularly since the poker boom started in the early 00s.
 It started with my core group of friends from high school, but there are only 5 of us.
-In the poker boom days, I looked for random strange from bar tourneys, the internet, etc..
-Most people were cool, but there were a couple of bad apples.
-This didn't sit well with me, and what sat worse was that I started losing some from my core friends.
-When I restarted my game post COVID lockdown, the core guys all showed up and it was great!
-But, the reality was that this was a post-lockdown one-off (it took another year for us to all get together).
-I needed to expand my player pool from my existing groups of friends that don't gamble/play poker much.
+Obviously a player pool this size isn't enough, so I started recruiting poker enthusiasts from bar tourneys, the internet, etc..
+Most people were cool, but there were a couple of bad apples and I started losing my core players.

+When I restarted my game post COVID I didn't want to "always be recruiting," so I focused on my existing groups of friends that don't gamble/play poker much.
 The results - SUCCESS!
 I now have a player pool of about 15 players that will return every couple of months, and my table is usually full or at 80%!

 Here are the things that worked for me.